Susan Segal

 Susan Segal is an American lawyer from Minnesota who served as chief judge of the Minnesota Court of Appeals from 2020 to 2024.
 She previously served as the city attorney of Minneapolis.
-Segal reached the mandatory retirement age of 70 in December of 2024, and retired at the end of the month.
+Segal reached the mandatory retirement age of 70 in December 2024, and retired at the end of the month.

 Education

 Segal earned her Bachelor of Arts from the University of California, Berkeley, and her Juris Doctor, cum laude, from the University of Michigan Law School.

 Legal career

 Segal established her own law firm, Susan Segal PLLC, focused on employment law.
 She was also a partner at Gray, Plant, Mooty, Mooty & Bennett, P.A., and then a senior attorney at the Hennepin County Attorney's Office.
 In 2008, Mayor R. T. Rybak named her Minneapolis City Attorney.
 In that role, she was responsible for the city's legal work, including all litigation involving the city and its boards and commissions, and managed an office of 110 employees.